- 1 Getting An Emotional Support Dog

 It is important to note that many landlords simply do not understand the law regarding emotional support animals.
 They may not understand the difference between emotional support animals and service animals.
 In many instances, they are willing to comply once they are aware of your disability and the law that protects you.
-When dealing with your landlord, be prepared to show him the documents that allows you to have an emotional support pet.
+When dealing with your landlord, be prepared to show him the documents that allow you to have an emotional support pet.
 If your ESA is registered, show your landlord or property manager the documentation they provided you upon registration.
-Your landlord is required by law to make reasonable accommodations so that your support dog can reside with you because you are legally disabled.
+Your landlord is required by law to make reasonable accommodations so that your emotional support dog can reside with you because you are legally disabled.
 Knowing your rights and being prepared with the proper documentation is key to helping your landlord or property manager understand the importance of your support pet.
 He is not just a companion, but a coping mechanism that makes your life much easier.

-To make things a lot easier i thought i would give a list of the FAQ answers.
+To make things a lot easier I thought I would give a list of the FAQ answers.

 What is an ESA?

 These dogs are dogs that provide comfort and support in forms of affection and companionship for an individual suffering from various mental and emotional conditions.
-They are not required to perform any specific tasks for a disability like service dogs are, they are there for your mental wellness, very often they are mistaken for guide dogs or home help dogs but they arnt at all.
+They are not required to perform any specific tasks for a disability like service dogs are, they are there for your mental wellness, very often they are mistaken for guide dogs or home help dogs but they aren’t at all.

 What kind of animals can be service animals?

-In most cases an ESA has to be a dog but there are no restrictions on the type of bread or the age of the animal its all about what makes you feel comfortable.
+In most cases, an ESA has to be a dog but there are no restrictions on the type of bread or the age of the animal its all about what makes you feel comfortable.

 Do they need a vest?